alexandre-thauvin/contact_list/README.md

 9) Room

-One of the best library to make data persistent in a SQLite database.
+The best library to make data persistent in a SQLite database.
 _________

 ## Architecture